Intrastate Movement of Feral Swine - Florida Department of Agriculture and Consumer Services

 - Handling or preparing raw meat for cooking

 - Eating meat that is not thoroughly cooked

-The FWC is advising hunters handling wild hog carcasses to take the following precautions to protect themselves from exposure to this bacterial disease:
+The FWC is advising people handling wild hog carcasses to take the following precautions to protect themselves from exposure to this bacterial disease:

 - Avoid eating, drinking or using tobacco when field-dressing or handling carcasses.